1millionwomentotech/toolkitten/howto/review-assignments.md

 ## Reviewing Assignments for SOC

-- Ensure that you are a part of the 'mentors' team in the '1mwtt-soc1' organisation.
+Please ensure that you are a part of the 'mentors' team in the '1mwtt-soc1' organisation, and then follow the steps below;

 1. Go to [https://github.com/1mwtt-soc1](https://github.com/1mwtt-soc1)
 2. In the `Find a repository...` search field search for assignments with the  'to-review' topic by typing in **to-review**, or [click here](https://github.com/1mwtt-soc1?utf8=%E2%9C%93&q=to-review&type=&language=) where it's done for you.
 Bookmark this page.